queenisabaer/isbaner-vineyard/README.md

 - __About us Page__

-    - The About us page includes various information about the history of the vineyard, the grape Gutedel and the region Wethau
+    - The About us page includes various information about the history of the vineyard, the grape chasselas and the region Wethau

        ![About us Page]()